chiffa/GAN_evo/dev_log.rst

 - Similarly, traces now require enforced ordering, unless we start forking off aggressively.
 Which might be a plan actually.

+- TODO: MINOR - integrate a dataset type signal and processing in the analysis step.

 Containerization:
 =================